-(114) The College Education and Innovation team will coordinate the implementation of the transition plans approved by the PCAC.

-(115) All continuing students should be transferred to the new or revised program to receive the benefits of the improved program structure.
+- (111) The relevant Strategic Program Manager, in partnership with the College Education and Innovation team, coordinate the implementation of the transition plans approved by the PCAC. - (112) Ideally, all continuing students should be transferred to the new or revised program to receive the benefits of the improved program structure.
 This may not be possible in all cases depending on the nature and scope of the program changes, but students remaining in the old program structure should be kept to a minimum.
-Where continuing students in a combined degree are not transferred to the new version of the program and wish to complete only one of the two component programs, the College Pro Vice-Chancellor may approve provision to allow internal transfer to a single program in teach-out.

-(116) The transition of students may require individualised transitional arrangements.
-If the new program structure is suitable for an existing student with only a single or small number of courses which are not consistent with the old and new structures, then a decision may be made that the student will transfer to the new program with a determined set of courses for the student to complete, based on their individual circumstances.

-(117) The relevant College should consult with International Admissions and Compliance regarding international students in the application pipeline and what, if any, impact the new or revised program will have.
-Note: the College will need to discuss with Global Engagement and Partnerships Division their obligations under ESOS for applicants who have already accepted an offer into the current program.

-(118) For revised programs (existing program code) it would be expected that students in the early stages of the degree would be transferred to the revised program.
-It may be necessary for those students in the latter stages of the program to remain in the existing program arrangements, but there should be an attempt, wherever possible, to transfer students to the revised program arrangements.

-(119) Students whose situation has been determined by the Program Convenor and Strategic Program Manager as suitable and preferable to transfer to the new program will be transferred automatically.
-Credit will be automatically applied to the student's record.

-(120) Students deemed eligible to transfer will be transferred internally by Student Central.
+Analysis of the current cohort of students will be required. - (113) The transition of students may require individualised transitional arrangements.
+That is, if the new program structure is suitable for an existing student with only a single or small number of courses which are not consistent with the old and new structures, then a decision may be made that the student will transfer to the new program with a determined set of courses for the student to complete based on their individual circumstances. - (114) The relevant College should consult with International Admissions regarding international students in the application pipeline and what, if any, impact the new or revised program will have.
+Note: the College will need to discuss with Global Engagement and Partnerships Division their obligations under ESOS for applicants who have already accepted an offer into the current program. - (115) For revised programs (existing program code) it would be expected that students in the early stages of the degree would be transferred to the revised program.
+It may be necessary for those students in the latter stages of the program to remain in the existing program arrangements, but there should be an attempt, wherever possible, to transfer students to the revised program arrangements. - (116) Students whose situation has been determined by the Program Convenor and Strategic Program Manager as suitable and preferable to transfer to the new program will be transferred automatically.
+Credit will be automatically applied to the student's record. - (117) Students deemed eligible to transfer will be transferred internally by Student Central.